legitbox/BTASpawnPilot/README.md

-# SpawnChunkPilot
+# BTA!
+Spawn Pilot
-A simple tool that backs up the closest chunks in the server world
+A simple tool that backs up the selected regions in the server world